Human reliability: Factors Affecting Human Performance

-Limited Working Memory - The mind's short-term memory is the “workbench” for problem solving and decision-making.

-Limited Attention Resources - The limited ability to concentrate on two or more activities challenges the ability to process information needed to solve problems.

-Mind-Set People tend to focus more on what they want to accomplish (a goal) and less on what needs to be avoided because human beings are primarily goal-oriented by nature.
-As such, people tend to “see” only what the mind expects, or wants, to see.

-Difficulty Seeing One's Own Error - Individuals, especially when working alone, are particularly susceptible to missing errors.

-Limited Perspective - Humans cannot see all there is to see.
-The inability of the human mind to perceive all facts pertinent to a decision challenges problem-solving.

-Susceptibility To Emotional/Social Factors - Anger and embarrassment adversely influence team and individual performance.

-Fatigue - People get tired.
-Physical, emotional, and mental fatigue can lead to error and poor judgment.

-Presenteeism - Some employees will be present in the need to belong to the workplace despite a diminished capacity to perform their jobs due to illness or injury.

-Analysis techniques
+Strategies for dealing with performance-shaping factors such as psychological stress, cognitive load, fatigue include heuristics and biases such as confirmation bias, availability heuristic, and frequency bias.

+Human reliability analysis

 A variety of methods exist for human reliability analysis (HRA).
 Two general classes of methods are those based on probabilistic risk assessment (PRA) and those based on a cognitive theory of control.

 PRA-based techniques

 One method for analyzing human reliability is a straightforward extension of probabilistic risk assessment (PRA): in the same way that equipment can fail in a power plant, so can a human operator commit errors.
 In both cases, an analysis (functional decomposition for equipment and task analysis for humans) would articulate a level of detail for which failure or error probabilities can be assigned.
 This basic idea is behind the Technique for Human Error Rate Prediction (THERP).
 THERP is intended to generate human error probabilities that would be incorporated into a PRA.
 The Accident Sequence Evaluation Program (ASEP) human reliability procedure is a simplified form of THERP; an associated computational tool is Simplified Human Error Analysis Code (SHEAN).
-More recently, the US Nuclear Regulatory Commission has published the Standardized Plant Analysis Risk - Human Reliability Analysis (SPAR-H) method to take account of the potential for human error.
+More recently, the US Nuclear Regulatory Commission has published the Standardized Plant Analysis Risk – Human Reliability Analysis (SPAR-H) method to take account of the potential for human error.